ScottW514/terraform-provider-datapower/docs/resources/slm_policy.md

 - `auto_generated_by_web_gui` (Boolean) Read-only property.
 When enabled, the statement was created as part of a default SLM configuration.
   - Default value: `false`
 - `burst_limit` (Number) Specify the maximum size of the committed burst.
 The default value is 0, which throttles all messages. <p>The committed burst defines how much traffic can be sent during a reporting interval.
 The burst size should be at least twice the value of the threshold level.
 If the burst limit is less than the threshold value, the algorithm acts like the greater than algorithm.</p>
+  - Required When: `thresh_algorithm`=`token-bucket`
+  - Not Valid When: attribute is not conditionally required
 - `cred_class` (String) Specify the credential class that defines the users (credentials) to be subject to policy restrictions.
 Without a credential class, the appliance considers all messages as belonging to a single global user.
 Therefore, the statement applies to all messages that are identified as valid resources without respect to credential classification.
   - Reference to: `datapower_slm_cred_class:id`
 - `maximum_resources_and_credentials_for_threshold` (Number) Specify the maximum number of combinations of credentials and resources.
 This property limits the number of combinations and allows the setting of a maximum memory-consumption threshold.
 The default value is 5000.